openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 Both FIFOs are 256 bytes deep and 8 bits wide, allowing for efficient burst data transfer between the I2C and APB interfaces.

-**I2C PERIPHERAL INTERFACE**
+**I2C Slave INTERFACE**

 It handles all I2C protocol operations, including detecting Start and Stop conditions, address recognition, data transmission and reception, sending ACK/NACK signals, and managing the timing of the SDA (Serial Data) and SCL (Serial Clock) lines with built-in line filtering.
 Communication with the external I2C master occurs over these two lines, forming the I2C bus.
-The module exchanges information with the internal I2C PERIPHERAL CSR block and drives or samples data on the SDA line in coordination with SCL timing, in response to master requests.
+The module exchanges information with the internal I2C Peripheral CSR block and drives or samples data on the SDA line in coordination with SCL timing, in response to master requests.

 **Note**: In I2C Slave module the SDA line is divided into 3 signals -

 - i2c_sda_i: Carries the input data from the I2C master to the slave.
 - i2c_sda_o: Carries the output data from the slave to the I2C master.
 - i2c_sda_oe: Output enable signal that indicates when i2c_sda_o is actively driving the SDA line.
 This signal is asserted (high) when the slave is transmitting data.

+**Relationship Between I2C and APB Interfaces**
+The role of both the I2C and the APB interfaces is to handle their respective communication protocols and facilitate data transfer between the I2C master and the APB master (CORE-V-MCU core complex) through the CSRs housed in the I2C Peripheral CSR block.

 I2C Device Address
 ~~~~~~~~~~~~~~~~~~